Choosing the right AFC tech

 Enhance existing capabilities

 If an FI already has a team of experienced investigators, there’s little to be gained by completely replacing them with technology.
 Instead, a solution that enhances their capabilities is needed.
-Fortunately, some of today’s AFC technology solutions are designed to meet the requirements of a law enforcement or national security use case, meaning that the needs of an experienced investigator are at their core.
-For example, a solution might offer tools to help an experienced investigator identify the most important information without making decisions on their behalf.
+Fortunately, some of today’s AFC technology solutions are designed to meet the requirements of a law enforcement or national security use case.
+This means that the needs of an experienced investigator are at their core.

-It’s also important to ensure that the investigator doesn’t have to use multiple different technologies to do their job: the existence of platforms that offer end-to-end solutions are critical in avoiding additional silos or operational complexity.
-In this way, investigators can conduct effective investigations quickly and accurately, helping to establish the investigative approach as central to an FI’s AFC procedures.
+It’s also important to ensure that the investigator doesn’t have to use multiple different technologies to do their job.
+Platforms that offer end-to-end solutions are critical in avoiding additional silos or operational complexity.
+With these, investigators can conduct effective investigations quickly and accurately, helping to establish the investigative approach as central to an FI’s AFC procedures.

 Ensure ROI

-The reduction of the tensions between increasing effectiveness and making efficiencies is often a key factor when acquiring new technology.
-Finding a solution that balances each of these considerations is therefore essential.
+Reducing the tension between increasing effectiveness and making efficiencies is often a key factor when acquiring new technology.
+Finding a solution that balances each of these considerations is essential.
 For example, a tool that provides additional data to help investigators make decisions may not offer good ROI because the investigator will have to spend additional time reviewing this data.
 In this situation, a solution that allows for the comprehensive collection of relevant data, and also provides the tools to focus on and analyse the most relevant data is likely to offer far better ROI.

 Another consideration might be how broad a technology solution’s application is.
 For example, an investigations tool might initially be purchased to enhance AML or CFT investigations – but the same functionality might also be useful for providing nuanced assessments of high-value and high-risk potential clients, that might otherwise be considered too risky according to the generalised criteria used by traditional screening tools.
 By identifying solutions with broader use cases, especially those that enable business, AFC technologies can contribute to the bottom line as well as the fight against financial crime.